finlaycrasnier/Investment-Portfolio-Algorithm/README.md

 As we can see, although returns are slightly lower, the reduced voltatility means using a 2x leverage would result in significantly higher returns.
 Of course, 2013 was a long time ago and a lot has changed in the economic landscape.
 I will find out how much the strategy has been affected by the time the algorithm is finished, but I suspect the GMP will have performed significantly worse considering the equity boom around 2020/2021.

-I aim to improve on this strategy in three ways:
+I aim to modify the strategy as follows:

 * Use optimization to calculate appropriate levels of leverage

 * Create an input system that will factor in the users personal situations (as noted in the blog) e.g. working in tech --> reduce exposure to tech, own a property --> reduce exposure in property

-* Replicate the overall approach to individual assets (e.g. US equities will only represent their portion of the overall equity market)
+* Replicate the overall approach to individual assets e.g. US tech equities will only represent their portion of the overall equity market

 Other than these modifications, I will simply be trying to implement the strategy using Python.